Applications

 After submitting an application and creating a UtahID, you will be able to access your provider portal.
 Allow up to 4 business days after submitting your application before trying to access your provider portal.

-You will need to be able to access the provider portal before completing this step (see step 5.
-Create a UtahID).
+You will need to be able to access your provider portal before you will be able to complete this step.

-You will need to be able to access the provider portal before completing this step (see step 5.
-Create a UtahID).
+You will need to be able to access your provider portal before you will be able to complete this step.

-All child care programs are required to have an emergency plan before being licensed, certified, or approved.
-Your plan must include:
+All child care programs are required to have a written emergency plan before being licensed.
+You may use our emergency preparedness plan template, or create your own with the following information:

 - Procedures for evacuations, relocation, shelter in place, lockdown, communication with and reunification of families, and continuity of operations.